 Think about the emails you send out.
 Have you ever thought, "This will probably only get one minute of attention"?
 It's a sobering thought.
 But knowing this is the case will make you a better email writer.

-We need our emails to be noticed.
 Email is how we get work done.
 If our clients, colleagues, or superiors ignore our emails and fail to take action on them, then work grinds to a halt.